ApsaraDB for MongoDB provides a variety of solutions that allow you to back up or restore data in different scenarios.

-|Back up one or more databases||Configure automatic backup for an ApsaraDB for MongoDB instance||
+|Back up databases||Configure automatic backup for an instance||-|

-|Manually back up an ApsaraDB for MongoDB instance||-|
+|Manually back up data of an ApsaraDB for MongoDB instance||-|

-|Restore backup data to one or more ApsaraDB for MongoDB instances||Restore data to a new ApsaraDB for MongoDB instance||Replica set instances that run MongoDB 4.2 or earlier||Applicable to scenarios where one or more databases need to be quickly restored.
+|Restore backup data to ApsaraDB for MongoDB instances||Restore one or more databases of an ApsaraDB for MongoDB instance||Replica set instances that run MongoDB 4.2 or earlier and use local disks||Applicable to scenarios where one or more databases need to be quickly restored.
 For example, you can use this solution if you deleted a collection or document by mistake.|

 |Restore backup data to a new ApsaraDB for MongoDB instance by point in time||Applicable to scenarios where data of multiple databases in an instance or data of the entire instance needs to be restored to a specific point in time.|

 |Restore backup data to a new ApsaraDB for MongoDB instance by backup point||Applicable to scenarios where an entire instance needs to be restored but data timeliness is not a key requirement.|

-|Restore data to the current ApsaraDB for MongoDB instance||Three-node replica set instances||-|
+|Restore backup data to the current instance||Replica set instances||-|

-|Restore backup data to one or more self-managed databases||Restore data of an ApsaraDB for MongoDB instance to self-managed MongoDB databases by using logical backup||Applicable to scenarios such as business testing or data analysis. |
+|Restore backup data to self-managed databases||Restore data of an ApsaraDB for MongoDB instance to a self-managed MongoDB database by using logical backup||Applicable to scenarios such as business testing or data analysis. |

 |Restore data of an ApsaraDB for MongoDB instance to a self-managed MongoDB database by using physical backup||Replica set instances|